DamoM73/turtle_vid_tute/lesson_1_script.md

 The second line `File "<string>", line 3, in <module>` tells you the file and the line of the error.
 In our case it is `line 3`.

 Finally the last line `NameError: name 'prnt' is not defined` explains the type of error.
 In this case it is a `NameError` which means it's found a word that it doesn't understand.
-It then tell us which word `prnt`.
+It then tells us which word `prnt`.

 Now go back to line `3` and fix it up so it reads `print("Hello World")` again.
 Notice that `print` turns back to purple.